 Universities and their faculty are fully aware of the current landscape of health.
 Pioneers of research and intellectualism, educators have full comprehension of what constitutes healthy lifestyles and what poses the greatest threats to healthy living.
-This knowledge has led to a paradigm shift in the collegiate setting, with a growing number of educators moving towards a more active workplace through treadmill desk and bike desk implementation.
-Analysis of the motivations of university faculty and staff can provide valuable insight into the emerging world of active institutions.
+This knowledge has led to a paradigm shift in the collegiate setting, with a growing number of educators moving towards utilizing active office furniture, such astreadmill desks and bike desk implementation.
+Analysis of the motivations of university faculty and staff can provide valuable insight into the emerging world of innovative classroom furniture.
 LifeSpan, the global leader in the active office movement, is dedicated to providing insight into this fascinating development.

 Hitting the Books

 Empirical evidence has never been more present, or condemning, of the health issues associated with prolonged periods of sitting.
 Research has repeatedly shown associations between sedentary routines and higher levels of obesity, presence of preventable chronic disease and higher rates of injury.

 As pioneers of these studies and promoters of alternative healthy lifestyles, academic professionals may possess the greatest insight into achievable methods of reversing the deadly trend of inactivity.
 Through research conducted by LifeSpan, the trends of university educators and administration are now available to help set the bar for other academics, industries, or individuals seeking healthy lifestyle alterations.